jdhorth/opensea-iframe/README.md

 OpenSea now blocks the page from connecting inside an iframe

 Alternative way to use OpenSea is to embed the shareable embed code for each individual NFT.

+##Added Table of OpenSea NFT cards and a responsive version with no table